-Summary of the Changes- 2020 NATIONAL ELECTRICAL CODE®
+SUMMARY OF THE CHANGES-2020 NATIONAL ELECTRICAL CODE®

-Every three years, the National Electrical Code[®] (NEC[®]) is revised and expanded.
-Initially the NFPA[®] received 3,730 public suggestions for changes, which resulted in 1,400 first revisions.
+Every three years the National Electrical Code[®] (NEC[®]) is revised and expanded to address, safety hazards, changes in work practices, and the ever-evolving technology in our industry.
+In the 2020 Code cycle, the NFPA® received 3,730 public inputs for changes, which resulted in 1,400 first revisions to the first draft of the NEC.
 There were 1,930 public comments submitted in response to these 1,400 first revisions, resulting in 634 second revisions.
-Changes included editorial clarification, expanded requirements, new requirements, deleted requirements, and the relocation of other requirements.
-Nine new articles were proposed, and five new articles were added to the 2020 NEC.
+Changes included editorial clarification, expanded requirements, new requirements, deleted requirements, and the reorganization and relocation of other requirements.
+Nine new articles were proposed and resulted in five being added to the 2020 NEC.